ShahidJamal1/Web-Development-MERN-/README.md

 🔹 Arithmetic Operators

-Used to perform mathematical operations:
+-Used to perform mathematical operations:

 + → Addition